Indesit dishwashers rated

 Full-sized Indesit dishwashers usually have room for 120-130 items (the largest full-sized dishwashers have a capacity of 150 items).
 Meanwhile, its slimline models usually hold 100 items – big enough to cope with the washing up produced by a couple over a few days, or after a small dinner party.

-As it's a fairly inexpensive brand, you might find the Indesit dishwasher you're considering doesn't include lots of extra features that other dishwashers might have, such as delay start (so you can run your dishwasher overnight) or height-adjustable baskets.
+As it's a fairly inexpensive brand, you might find that the Indesit dishwasher you're considering doesn't include lots of extra features that other dishwashers might have, such as delay start (so you can run your dishwasher overnight) or height-adjustable baskets.
 If these features are important to you, find out which of our Best Buy dishwashers have them.

-You can contact Indesit by calling its customer support line on 08000 921922 or via its website: www.indesit.co.uk.
+You can contact Indesit by calling its customer support line on 08000 921922 or via its website: indesit.co.uk.